 Another brow lift approach involves what is known as a coronal incision, typically made in a line running over the top of the head from ear to ear.
 The length of this incision allows the doctor to lift a large flap of skin and see all of the tissue to be repositioned and adjusted.
 When the skin is redraped over the area, it is pulled tighter to reduce the appearance of wrinkles, and any excess is trimmed away.
 Since this technique can change the position of a person’s hairline, it isn’t recommended for certain patients.
 If the patient has a very high forehead, for instance, a variation on this technique may be used.

 The hairline brow lift involves an incision that sits at the top of the forehead, but below the hairline.
 When the forehead skin is pulled tight, the hairline and scalp stay in place.
 This may be done for people who show signs of losing their hair or who have an already receding hairline, to avoid pulling that line back even farther.
-Patients who want to learn more about hair restoration in relation to or apart from a brow lift can talk to Dr. Lieberman and Dr. Parikh, who offer dedicated hair-focused procedures.
+Patients who want to learn more about hair restoration in relation to or apart from a brow lift can talk to our surgeons, who offer dedicated hair-focused procedures.

 In all of these brow lift cases, any incisions are carefully closed after the adjustments are made and, in the case of coronal and hairline brow lifts, the remaining skin is put back into place.

 At L&P Aesthetics, we prefer using an endoscopic approach for a variety of reasons, though the technique used for each particular case is determined based on several factors specific to the person.
 Most of our brow lift patients go home the same day and return on the first day after their surgery for dressing removal.

 What should I expect on the day of brow lift surgery?